Music television: Cable television (1980s–2000)

-On March 3, 1981, Warner-Amex Satellite Entertainment (now as "Paramount Media Networks") introduced MTV (Music Television), the first 24/7 cable television network completely dedicated the broadcast of music videos.
+On March 3, 1981, Warner-Amex Satellite Entertainment (now as Paramount Media Networks) introduced MTV (Music Television), the first 24/7 cable television network completely dedicated the broadcast of music videos.
 MTV was aimed to reach and profit from the young adult demographic.
-The purpose of MTV was to reuse previously-made content by record labels for international audiences, which was free, and televise them in America in a top-40 hits format.
+The purpose of MTV was to reuse previously-made content by record labels for international audiences, which was free, and televise them in the USA in a top-40 hits format.

 On August 1, 1981, MTV was launched with its first telecast of "Video Killed the Radio Star" by British new-wave band the Buggles.
 The birth of MTV reinvented the past, successful strategies by record labels, sponsors, and performers had used on variety specials.
 This latest network added the requirement of visual effect and video concept production to a past, mainly audio platform.
 This showed an influx of record labels and performers producing more high-quality videos and presenting a theme to their music and sound through visual platforms.
 Some record labels also decided to dedicate entire sections of their operation to music videos.
 In the late 1980s and early 1990s, MTV began cultivating a lifestyle for teen and college-aged students.
 As video clips started to develop certain images for artist, such as Madonna, Bruce Springsteen, and New Kids on The Block, fashion and paraphernalia for these acts were also marketed along with the distribution of music.